Tuurlijk/TYPO3.Homestead/README.md

 * [1.2.neos.local.typo3.org/setup/](http://1.2.neos.local.typo3.org/setup/)
 * [dev-master.neos.local.typo3.org/setup/](http://dev-master.neos.local.typo3.org/setup/)

-Currently the sites are not fully set up yet.
+Currently the sites are not fully set up yet (check out the [typo3_console branch](https://github.com/Tuurlijk/TYPO3.Homestead/tree/typo3-console) of this repository if you want to help test automated setup).
 You will need to run through the install tools by hand.
 This will be simplified later on.

+The error log can be inspected using: `multitail /var/log/nginx/error.log`.

 The database credentials can be found in `roles/mariadb/vars/main.yml`.
 The typo3 user has access to all databases.
 The install tool password is the TYPO3 default.